Jukiyoomi/shifumi/README.md

 -   I don't know if it is a good way to proceed, but I did not find another way to do that.
 -   At this point of the project, I have a _**Shifumi that works**_ 🎊

+---

+### Day 5

+-   A few days passed since the last time I worked on this project.
+Today, I fixed some bugs about the `difficultyRatio`, I did not exactly understand how to use it for the game.
+Also, I saw a bug concerning a `setTimeout` in a `useEffect` triggered by an object.
+This timeout was activated each time I changed the object, and I change this object very often, from full values to null and vice versa.
+I understood that problem by using a `console.time()` which was logged many times at once.
+    The last step is the loading page using background blurring.